 And so, we have our game-developing palaeontologist!

-Despite being abroad, Fionn does miss things back here at home and tries to make long trips whenever he gets the chance.
-It’s tricky to see where he’ll be in a few years as he’s mainly connected to the science communities in Bristol but also the video game community in Dublin.
+Despite being abroad, Fionn does miss things back here at home and tries to make long trips whenever they get the chance.
+It’s tricky to see where they’ll be in a few years as they’re mainly connected to the science communities in Bristol but also the video game community in Dublin.

 ‘I suppose it partly depends on what I’m working in.
-There was something quite bittersweet about having to release Fadó from abroad even though I’d been back to Ireland shortly beforehand since it’s something very deeply tied to Irish culture,’ he says.
+There was something quite bittersweet about having to release Fadó from abroad even though I’d been back to Ireland shortly beforehand since it’s something very deeply tied to Irish culture,’ they say.

 ‘I’d come to think of it as sort of a link to home after I moved, in a way.
 That said, I don’t regret moving – I think it’s opened me up to a lot of experiences I wouldn’t really have had at home, and it’s been really exciting too.’

 You can find Fionn’s game Fadó on Steam here.